ollayf/aibe-test/docs/README.md

 Step 3: Call `POST /recordings` with form-data and relevant fields to upload recording.
 Step 4: View recording data in google sheet

+## JWT Token Header
+- Add Header: Authorization
+- JWT <token>

+## Adding file
+- When Adding the file on Postman, make sure path is correct.
+Can edit in headers tab